 Ladies and Gentlemen

 I am very pleased to be with you in this last of a series of press breakfast meetings that we have hosted as part of our support to the government of South Africa on CoP17.
-Our first breakfast was held at this venue on ????
-(Phumza add) and was graced by the Honourable Ms Edna Molewa Minister of Water and Environmental Affairs.
+Our first breakfast was held at this venue in July and was graced by the Honourable Ms Edna Molewa Minister of Water and Environmental Affairs.

 Ladies and gentlemen,